Tiendil/tiendil-org-content/content/posts/2024-06-07-my-gpts/en.md

 Therefore, the general approach is as follows.

 1. As with `Expert`, we ask the network to outline the area of possible answers, but in `Abstractor` we need that to adjust the probabilities of the importance of the text elements.
-2. We ask the LLM to rewrite the text few times, gradually reducing its size.
-First to the summaries of each paragraph, then to the theses.
+2. We ask the LLM to rewrite the text a few times, gradually reducing its size.
+First, to rewrite into the summaries of each paragraph, then into the theses.
-3. Then we turn the theses back into a few statements to not lose the essence of the text because of too abstract formulations.
+3. Then, we turn the theses back into a few statements so that we do not lose the essence of the text because of too abstract formulations.
 4. We ask the network to write an abstract based on the theses.
 5. We tell the LLM to output the helpful numbers and facts from the text.

 ## Postscript

-Just in case, I'll note that these GPTs are my main tool for working with chat, so:
+Just in case, I'll note that these GPTs are my primary tool for working with chat, so:

 - I constantly change them based on new experience and knowledge.
-- Sometimes I experiment with them.
+- Sometimes, I experiment with them.

 Don't be surprised if their logic changes slightly.